GFDRR/rdl-jkan/_datasets/afghanistan-landslide-hazard.md

 creator:
   name: GFDRR
   url: https://www.gfdrr.org
-dataset_id: AFG_lss-flood
+dataset_id: AFG_hzd-landslide
-description: Average Annual Losses (AAL) over population and asset under current conditions and SSP scenarios at 2050.
+description: Earthquake-induced landslide hazard measured as probability of occurrance for seven return period scenarios.
+National hazard assessment and focus on two areas (Kabul and Salang pass).
 details: "To better understand natural hazard and disaster risk, the World Bank and\
   \ Global Facility for Disaster Reduction and Recovery (GFDRR) supported the development\
   \ of new \uFB02uvial \uFB02ood, \uFB02ash \uFB02ood, drought, landslide, avalanche\